-RAM is one of the factors that determines how quickly an android headunit operates.
+RAM is one factor that determines how quickly an Android headunit operates.
 More RAM means more apps or more of the app can be kept in RAM for quick access, say, for switching between navigation and streaming.
-More RAM means for a more fluid experience.
+More RAM means a more fluid experience.

-As newer processors are designed for android headunits, the designers include the ability to access more RAM, so the mainboard designers can specify a higher amount of RAM.
+As newer processors are designed for Android headunits, the designers include the ability to access more RAM so that the mainboard designers can specify a higher amount of RAM.
 The UIS7862 SoC can access a maximum 6Gb of RAM.

-Although the android headunit may look like a mini PC, it is much more akin to a phone.
-You can’t upgrade the RAM in your phone, you just buy a more modern phone when your current one gets ‘slow’.
+Although the Android headunit may look like a mini PC, it is much more akin to a phone.
+You can’t upgrade the RAM in your phone; you buy a more modern phone when your current one gets ‘slow.’